Evidence insufficient to charge BTK killer in Oklahoma cold case, prosecutor says

 Osage County sheriff’s officials, including Undersheriff Gary Upton, have recently called Rader a “prime suspect” in Kinney’s disappearance and the death of 22-year-old Shawna Beth Garber, whose body was discovered in December 1990 in McDonald County, Missouri.

-Rader, now 78, killed from 1974 to 1991, giving himself the nickname BTK — for “bind, torture and kill.”
-He played a cat and mouse game with investigators and reporters for decades before he was caught in 2005.
-He ultimately confessed to 10 killings in the Wichita, Kansas, area, about 90 miles north of Pawhuska.
+Rader, now 78, committed killings from 1974 to 1991, giving himself the nickname BTK — for “bind, torture and kill.”
+He played a cat-and-mouse game with investigators and reporters for decades before he was caught in 2005.
+He ultimately confessed to 10 killings in the Wichita, Kansas, area, about 90 miles (144.84 kilometers) north of Pawhuska.
 He is imprisoned for 10 consecutive life terms.

 A bank was installing new alarms across the street from the laundromat where Kinney was last seen, Osage County Sheriff Eddie Virden has said.
 Rader was a regional installer for security system company ADT at the time, but Virden wasn’t able to confirm that Rader installed the bank’s systems.